christoffer-qlok/GitDemo3/README.md

 # Hello and welcome
-This is a great repository.
+This is a good repository.

 It has:
 * All the things
 * You want
 * In a repo
+* And more!